-The two major types of lymphocytes in blood are B-cells, which produce a specific antibody when activated, and T-cells, which have various roles in cell-mediated immunity and in immunoregulation.
-In darkfield, and blood smears in general, T- and B-cells cannot be distinguished from one another, so the differential counts the combination of the two.
+In darkfield, and blood smears in general, T and B cells cannot be easily distinguished from one another.
 Immunostains for specific membrane antigens must be used to determine the difference.
 B-cells work chiefly by secreting soluble substances called antibodies into the body's fluids, or humors.
 This is known as humoral immunity.
 Antibodies typically interact with circulating antigens such as bacteria and toxic molecules but are unable to penetrate living cells.
-T-cells, in contrast, interact directly with their targets, attacking body cells that have been commandeered by viruses or have become neoplastic.
+T cells, in contrast, interact directly with their targets, attacking body cells that have been commandeered by viruses or have become neoplastic.
 This is termed cellular immunity.
-Although small lymphocytes may look identical, even under the microscope, they can be told apart by means of distinctive molecules they carry on their cell surface.
-Not only do such markers distinguish between B-cells and T-cells, they distinguish among various subsets of cells that behave differently.
+Although small lymphocytes look may identical, even under the microscope, they can be told apart by means of distinctive molecules they carry on their cell surface.
+Not only do such markers distinguish between B cells and T cells, but they also distinguish among various subsets of cells that behave differently.

 When activated by whatever means, lymphocytes can become very large (approaching or exceeding the diameter of monocytes) and basophilic (reflecting the increased amount of synthesized cytoplasmic RNA and protein).
 The cytoplasm becomes finely granular (reflecting increased numbers of organelles), and the nuclear chromatin becomes less clumped.
-Such cells are called "transformed lymphocytes", "atypical lymphocytes", or "viral lymphocytes".
-Although such cells are classically associated with viral infection, they may also be seen in bacterial and other infections and in allergic conditions.
+Such cells are called "transformed lymphocytes," "atypical lymphocytes," or "viral lymphocytes".
+Although such cells are classically associated with a viral infection, they may also be seen in bacterial and other infections and in allergic conditions.